lukirudaka/lukirudaka/furtrack-copyright-restriction.md

 ### I am NOT allowed to:
 - Edit your photos
-- Monetize any posts or videos with your photos in them
+- Monetize any posts or videos with your photos in them Note that this is at it's most strict level.
+These will change with more laxe copyright options (such as CC-BY)
 ## "I don't agree!
 Take down your post!"
 By posting onto FurTrack, so long as it is up, you give me implicit permission to use that photo with the above terms.
 If you wish to take down any posts I have made using your photo, here's what the process looks like: